Creativity, a laid-back vibe, and good old-fashion American soul make this capital city a national treasure.

 This local institution makes a variety of unique custom-seasoned nuts.
 (Courtesy City Peanut Shop)

 On first glance, the City Peanut Shop is just a good old fashioned American nut store, the kind that evoke the penny candy shops of yore, what with cases of nuts to choose from and the smell of fresh peanut butter being made in the back.
 That’s what Dan Balluff, who once worked for Hewlett Packard, had in mind as a model when he opened the store in 2009, but it’s grown into something far beyond.
 It’s a showcase of the city’s various craft producers.
 Sort of.
 Dan has made it his signature to collaborate with other businesses.
 So in addition to the hand-pulled brittle (“I burn my fingers making it every time,” he says matter-of-factly) and all sorts of uniquely seasoned fresh-roasted nuts, from apple pie almonds to vegan maple bacon cashews to Virginia redskin peanuts made with Carolina reapers, which clock in at 2.2 million Scoville units, he custom designs nut seasonings to pair with local breweries’ beers.
-Add to that his honey peanut butter that uses honey from a local beekeeper, and chocolate bars with craft beer and locally made chocolate, and you have some serious local pride.
+Add to that the jars of honey from a local beekeeper, and chocolate bars with craft beer and locally made chocolate, and you have some serious local pride.